 Where to rent a car in Sweden

 International hire companies like Avis, Europcar and Sixt have a presence at every major airport and near centre of most big Swedish cities.
-These companies are convenient because they have agents all over the world, but you may find that renting directly from a local company works out cheaper.
+These companies are convenient because they have agents all over the world, but sometimes renting directly from a local company works out cheaper.

 Statoil, for example (website in Swedish only), rents out cars by the day from petrol stations across the country, while the Scandinavian arm of Rent-a-Wreck, which specialises in cheap used hire cars, has more than 20 branches across Sweden.
 Often, local firms charge for each kilometre driven; check the rules before setting off.